Orange-OpenSource/Cool-Chic/docs/source/encoding/video.rst

 * ``--p_period``

-Cool-chic is a video codec implementing 3 different type of B-frames
+Cool-chic is a video codec implementing 3 different type of frames

 * I (intra) frames have no reference.
 They can be used for image coding